 Independent schools interact with many constituencies, including students, parents, employees, trustees, donors, alumni, neighbors, and vendors.
 Caryn helps to navigate these relationships by establishing policies, procedures, strategies, and best practices that promote positive working and learning environments, while limiting potential liability exposure.

 Caryn is uniquely positioned to assist her school clients with a wide range of legal issues.
 Her national practice, along with her diverse client base, allows her to track trends and provide schools with strategies in anticipation of the challenges ahead.
 Her clients include small and large schools; parochial and non-parochial schools; well-established schools with large endowments and newly established institutions; boarding and day schools; and single-sex and co-ed institutions.

-Ms. Pass is well-known for her commitment to mentoring, supporting and developing the next generation of independent school leadership and has provided extensive assistance in the creation of Head of School transition plans and strategies for positioning the school to receive support and secure the incoming Head’s success.
-She navigates trustees through the search and selection of a School Head and the negotiation of the Head’s employment agreement including the intermediate sanctions process, the collection of comparable data and the options for incentivizing and motivating the Head of School.
+Caryn is also well known for her commitment to mentoring, supporting, and developing the next generation of independent school leadership and has provided extensive assistance in the creation of head of school transition plans and strategies for positioning the school to receive support and secure the incoming head’s success.
+She guides trustees through the search for and selection of a school head and the negotiation of the head’s employment agreement, including the intermediate sanctions process, the collection of comparable data, and creating options for incentivizing and motivating the head of school.